hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 questions:
 - "Challenge: write the HiggsToTauTau analysis parallel workflow and run it on REANA"
 objectives:
-- "Develop a full HigssToTauTau analysis workflow using parallel language"
+- "Develop a full HiggsToTauTau analysis workflow using parallel language"
 keypoints:
 - "Use step dependencies to express main analysis stages"
-- "Use scatter-gather paradigm in staged to massively parallelise DAG workflow execution"
+- "Use scatter-gather paradigm in stages to massively parallelise DAG workflow execution"
 - "REANA usage scenarios remain the same regardless of workflow language details"
 ---